NinoDoko/nino_pianino/README.md

     --output: An argument which defines the name under which the .mid (and .wav) file be saved.
 Default = 'output'
     --input: An argument with the path to the .json file containing the template.
 Default = 'input.json'
     --use_soundfont: Path to the sf2 file to use for creating a wav.
 Only works if you have fluidsynth. default = ''
+    --no_tracks: The maximum number of tracks for the mid.
+Generally you don't have to worry about this.
+Default is set to 100.
     </li>
 </ul>